techtektek/tech-event-attendance-pledge.github.io/_posts/2013-10-12-code-of-conduct.markdown

 ## Organizations

-The following organizations have pleged not to sponsor conferences which don't hvae a clear code of conduct and/or anti-harassment policy:
+The following organizations have pleged not to sponsor conferences which don't have a clear code of conduct and/or anti-harassment policy:

 * [Django Software Foundation](https://www.djangoproject.com/foundation/code-of-conduct/)
 * [Python Software Foundation](http://pyfound.blogspot.hu/2012/12/psf-moves-to-require-code-of-conduct.html)